Baltimore Rock Opera Society

-The Baltimore Rock Opera Society (BROS) is an official 501c3 non-profit organization founded in 2007 by Aran Keating, John DeCampos, Dylan Koehler, Eli Breitburg-Smith and Jared Margulies with the mission of producing original, live rock operas.
+The Baltimore Rock Opera Society (BROS) is an official 501c3 non-profit organization founded in 2007 by Aran Keating, John DeCampos, Dylan Koehler, Eli Breitburg-Smith, and Jared Margulies with the mission of producing original, live rock operas.

-BROS opened their first performance, Gründlehämmer, at 2640 Space located in Baltimore in 2009.
+BROS opened their first performance, Gründlehämmer, at 2640 Space in Baltimore in 2009.
 They hold open auditions for all their mainstage shows, including band auditions.
 Starting in 2011, BROS launched pitch parties, in which they asked the Baltimore community for ideas and suggestions on future rock operas.
 BROS Headquarters (HQ), where they currently operate, is located on the first floor of the Bell Foundry, a multi-purpose, cooperatively-run performance and rehearsal space.
-As of May 2018, the BROS has produced thirteen completely original stage productions and has staged many other events and performances.
-The company performs in various venues in Baltimore, Washington DC and Philadelphia.
+As of May 2018, the BROS has produced thirteen original stage productions and staged many other events and performances.
+The company performs in various venues in Baltimore, Washington D.C., and Philadelphia.

 Rock Operas and Events

 Gründlehämmer (2009)

 The Baltimore Rock Opera Society debuted its first feature-length rock opera in October 2009.
-Featuring monsters, magic and fantastical adventure, Gründlehämmer introduced the world to the BROS's sense of the epic.
+Featuring monsters, magic, and fantastical adventure, Gründlehämmer introduced the world to the BROS's sense of the epic.
 The plot follows a farmer and citizen of the nation of Brotopia who wields his mighty command over the power of true rock to defeat the evil cave-dwelling Grundle and release Brotopia from the iron grip of the tyrannical Dark King Lothario.

 The BROS Double Feature

 In June 2011, BROS debuted two new plays, Amphion, a love story set in a magical realist 6th c.
 BC Constantinople, and The Terrible Secret of Lunastus.

-Both shows were eventually remounted as full feature-length productions, Amphion in 2016 and Lunastus in 2017.
+Both shows were eventually remounted as full-length feature productions, Amphion in 2016 and Lunastus in 2017.

 Valhella: The Ragnarøkkoperetta

 In May 2012 at the Autograph Playhouse in Baltimore, MD, BROS debuted their fourth feature-length rock opera, Valhella, written by Jen Tydings and directed by Aran Keating.

-Valhella was loosely adapted from Norse mythology and executed in pursuit of what composer Richard Wagner called Gesamtkunstwerk – “that mashup of spectacle, ritual, dance, music, theater and other artsy stuff that is opera at its most extreme.”
-The opera used large puppets, hand-drawn animation, intricate sets with a full-scale World tree and featured a soundtrack that ranged from traditional Norse folk music to power metal.
+Valhella was loosely adapted from Norse mythology and executed in pursuit of what composer Richard Wagner called Gesamtkunstwerk – “that mashup of spectacle, ritual, dance, music, theater, and other artsy stuff that is opera at its most extreme.”
+The opera used large puppets, hand-drawn animation, intricate sets featuring a full-scale World tree, and a soundtrack ranging from traditional Norse folk music to power metal.
 Vahella was considered a monumental leap forward in the BROS’ production value.
 All eight shows sold out, which prompted the BROS to add a ninth encore presentation at midnight on 20 May 2012, which also sold out.
 The opera was well reviewed by the Washington Post.